Algodoo: Graphical user interface

-The drop down menu (accessed by double clicking or right clicking an object) includes several tools for liquifying, turning into sponges, cloning, and mirroring objects; for generating plots of physics-relevant quantities of the object (such as velocity vs. time or y-position vs. x-position); for selecting objects; for changing the appearance of objects (including the option to toggle the presence of velocity, momentum, and force vectors); for assigning text to an object; for changing the simulated material of the object (including such parameters as density, mass, friction, restitution, and attraction); for assigning and changing an object's velocity; for a list of the information about an object (including the area, mass, moment of inertia, position, velocity, angular velocity, momentum, angular momentum, energy (total), kinetic linear energy, kinetic angular energy, potential energy (gravity), potential energy (attraction), and potential energy (spring)); for assigning objects to various collision layers; for performing "geometry actions" (such as gluing objects to the background, adding center axles, adding center thrusters, attaching tracers, attaching gears, or transforming the object into a circle); for editing objects via constructive solid geometry (CSG); for assigning keystrokes for controlling the object; and for opening a script menu for that selected object(s).
+The drop-down menu (accessed by double clicking or right clicking an object) includes several tools for liquifying objects; turning them into sponges; cloning them; mirroring them; generating plots of physics-relevant quantities of the object (such as velocity vs. time or y-position vs. x-position); selecting objects in various ways; changing the appearance of objects (including the option to toggle the presence of velocity, momentum, and force vectors); assigning text to an object; changing the simulated material of the object (including parameters such as density, mass, friction, restitution, refractive index, and attraction); assigning and changing an object's linear and angular velocity; showing a list of information about an object (including the area, mass, moment of inertia, position, velocity, angular velocity, momentum, angular momentum, total energy, kinetic linear energy, kinetic angular energy, potential energy (gravity), potential energy (attraction), and potential energy (spring)); assigning objects to various collision layers; performing "geometry actions" such as gluing objects to the background, loosening them, adding center axles, adding center thrusters, attaching tracers, transforming the object into a gear, or transforming the object into a circle; editing objects via 2D constructive solid geometry (CSG); assigning keystrokes for controlling the object; and for opening a scripting menu for the selected object(s).

 User-created simulations in Algodoo are referred to as scenes.
 With the tools listed above, users can create complex scenes.
 The easily accessible tools in Algodoo allow new users to quickly create simple things like cars or basic machines, while still allowing more experienced users to make more complex constructions like intricate Rube Goldberg machines.

 Major changes in the GUI since Phun

 Although Algodoo's GUI is essentially the same as in Phun, many significant changes were made in the available functionality.
 Two notable changes include a new optics modeling engine and a snap-to-grid feature allowing for higher precision scene creation.
 The inclusion of the optics modeling engine granted much more freedom in terms of using Algodoo's scripting language, Thyme, as users were thereafter able to initiate events by hitting an object with a stream of laser light.
-Other notable changes include the addition of a velocities menu, which allows users to set a geometry's velocity to a set value; incompressible water, which allows for much more realistic fluid simulation; the plotting menu; vector visualization; and many other new features, bug fixes, and improvements.
+Other notable changes include the addition of a velocity menu, which allows users to set a geometry's velocity to a set value; incompressible water, which allows for much more realistic fluid simulation; the plotting menu; vector visualization; and many other new features, bug fixes, and improvements.